-Held in Topeka in February for youth 13-18 by January 1 of the current year.
+Held in Topeka in February for youth 13-18 as of December 31 of the New 4-H Year.
 Would you like to have more influence in laws and rules that affect your life?
 Then you'll want to go to Kansas 4-H Citizenship in Action!
 This two day event is sponsored by the State 4-H Youth Leadership Council.
 The purpose of the event is for Kansas youth to learn how the state legislative process works and how their voice and participation in decision-making can make a difference in their local communities.
 The legislative visit will not only familiarize youth with the capitol building, but will also show them how they can affect the legislative process.